vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

         return sorted(chunks_with_scores, key=lambda x: x[1], reverse=True)
 ```

 That's it!
-We can give our newborn retriever a spin for the user `jo-bergum` by
+We can give our newborn custom retriever a spin for the user `jo-bergum` by

 ```python